Ranveer Singh booked for insulting women’s modesty after he posted nude photos on Instagram

 The actor has been named in a first information report filed in Mumbai based on complaints by an NGO and a woman lawyer.

 The Mumbai Police on Tuesday filed a first information report against actor Ranveer Singh after he posted nude pictures of himself on social media platform Instagram, reported ANI.
+The pictures

 He has been booked under Sections 292 (sale or circulation of obscene books etc), 293 (Sale of obscene objects to young person) and 509 (insulting the modesty of any woman) of the Indian Penal Code and various provisions of the Information Technology Act.